KARNATISAITHARUN/documentation/using-ocular/tutorials/deserialization.md

-# Scanning for deserialization sinks
+# Scanning for Deserialization Sinks

-OWASP provides a cheat sheet for typical deserialization sources.
+OWASP provides a cheat sheet for typical deserialization sources:

 https://www.owasp.org/index.php/Deserialization_Cheat_Sheet#Java

-We can search for references of these methods as follows.
+Search for references of these methods by

 ```
 val sinkMethods = cpg.method.or(